cosmos/ibc/spec/ics-026-relayer-module/README.md

 ### Query (read-only) functions

-- query clients
-- query connections
-- query channels
+Query functions for clients, connections, and channels should be exposed (read-only) by the IBC handler module.

 ### Interface usage example

-See ICS 20 for a usage example.
+See [ICS 20](../ics-020-fungible-token-transfer) for a usage example.

 ## Backwards Compatibility